Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Ipamorelin costs approximately $120-250 monthly depending on dosing frequency and source.
 The peptide is widely available from compounding pharmacies and represents good value for a selective growth hormone secretagogue.

 MOTS-c (Mitochondrial-derived peptide) is a naturally occurring peptide encoded by mitochondrial DNA that regulates cellular metabolism and energy production.
-This peptide enhances glucose uptake, improves insulin sensitivity, and promotes fat oxidation by optimizing mitochondrial function.
-MOTS-c represents a novel approach to metabolic enhancement through cellular energy optimization.
+This peptide enhances glucose uptake, improves insulin sensitivity, and promotes fat oxidation by improving mitochondrial function.
+MOTS-c represents a novel approach to metabolic enhancement through cellular energy improvement.

 Research on MOTS-c is emerging but shows promising metabolic benefits.
 Animal studies demonstrate that MOTS-c treatment prevents diet-induced obesity and improves glucose tolerance (Lee et al., Cell Metab, 2015).
 Mice treated with MOTS-c showed 25% less weight gain on high-fat diets compared to controls.